clouducate/awsvpcb/README.md

 ELBs-InstancePort(optional): The default is 80.
 Any value recognized by AWS is accepted.

-ELBs-ELBSubnet(optional): The default is ELB.
-The name chosen must be a valid subnet as defined in the VPC json file
+ELBs-ELBSecGroupName(optional): The security group to apply to the ELB.
+The default is ELB.
+The name chosen must be a valid security group as defined in the VPC JSON file

+ELBs-HealthCheckTargetProtocol(optional): The default is HTTP.
+This will be the protocol AWS uses to validate that the target instances are active.
+Only HTTP and HTTPS are accepted.

-ELBs-HealthCheckTarget(optional): The default is TCP:80.
-This will be what AWS uses to validate that the target instances are active.
-Any value recognized by AWS is accepted.
+ELBs-HealthCheckTargetPort(optional): The default is 80.
+This will be the port AWS uses to validate that the target instances are active.
+Any number under 65535 is accepted.

+ELBs-HealthCheckTargetPath(optional): The default is “/”.
+This the URL AWS uses to validate that the target instances are active.

 ELBs-HealthCheckInterval(optional): The default is 5.
 This indicates how often AWS will execute the Health Check (in secs).
 Any value recognized by AWS is accepted.